Casssini/Examples/README.md

-This repository contains simple tasks for first programming assigment.
-Every tasks requires small experiment and results visualization.
+This repository contains simple problems for first programming assigment.
+For every problem you have to make a small experiment on machine learning and to visualize your results.